instructlab/instructlab/docs/README-osbuild.md

 ## NOTES

-Cuda installation seems to be strange so if you need llama-cpp-python you might want to use this command
+CUDA installation seems to be strange so if you need llama-cpp-python you might want to use this command

 ```
 CUDACXX=/usr/local/cuda-12/bin/nvcc CMAKE_ARGS="-DLLAMA_CUBLAS=on -DCMAKE_CUDA_ARCHITECTURES=native" pip install --force-reinstall --no-cache-dir llama-cpp-python